-Kathy is a former Assistant General Counsel of WisDOT engaged fully in her representation of a local non-profit client, active participation in the State Bar of Wisconsin, and private realtor business.
+Kathy is a former Assistant General Counsel of WisDOT, fully engaged in her representation of a local nonprofit client, in her active participation in the State Bar of Wisconsin, and in her private realtor business.
 Her practice began in Milwaukee at the National Labor Relations Board and the Office of the State Public Defender.
 She is President of the Government Lawyers Division of the State Bar.

 “I’m so grateful to be able to return to the service of our most vulnerable persons, after years of working for a state agency.
 As a public defender, I witnessed and realized my immense privilege daily, while my clients faced seemingly insurmountable barriers.
 Even in dire circumstances, they often demonstrated as much or more grace and respect than the system ever showed them.”

 Throughout her career, Kathy has led and supported her profession in its administration, and especially in growing diversity in the Wisconsin bar.
 She is an incorporating member of the Wisconsin Asian American Bar Association, and former chair of and participating clerk in the State Bar’s Diversity Clerkship Program.
 As the nation’s demographics change, she believes our attorneys need to reflect and understand the changing needs of our clients, and their clients.